PetoLau/jekyll-now/about.md

 permalink: /about/
 ---

-I am PhD. student at the Faculty of Informatics and Information Technologies, Slovak University of Technology in Bratislava.
+I am a PhD. student at the Faculty of Informatics and Information Technologies, Slovak University of Technology in Bratislava.
 My research scopes are in Big Data, Data Mining, Cluster Analysis and Forecast of Time Series.
-I am fan of the programming language **R**.
+I am a fan of the programming language **R**.

 My [CV](/images/CV.pdf).